-Encouraging Women of Color to learn and play recreational golf
+Encouraging Women, Girls and Communities of Color to learn and play recreational golf

 The mission of Women of Color Golf is to increase diversity and inclusion in the sport of golf for women and girls through instruction, mentoring, networking, health and career-related opportunities.

 Our mission is to use the game of golf, our mentors and the local business community to help young minority women from challenged environments improve their business awareness, opportunities in the world of commerce and most importantly, improve their health and well-being.

 WOCG seeks to create a spark of interest and inspiration in the game of golf.
 This inspiration is then turned into action with organized golf clinics, recreational golf events, business networking & mentoring opportunities.
 WOCG started in 2014, and has introduced over 600 minority women & girls to the fundamentals of golf in the Tampa & St. Petersburg, Florida bay area and Washington, D.C.